 You’re stuck at work and thinking about Jon & Vinny’s.
 Don’t worry, so are we.
 But you just called for a reservation and the next available table isn’t until the next lunar cycle.
 Suddenly, those meatballs, the little gem salad, spicy fusilli, and LA Woman pizza are fading pipedreams.
 Here’s the good news - there are plenty of excellent alternatives when everyone’s favorite Italian restaurant on Fairfax is booked solid.
-Here are the 10 best spots to fill the Jon & Vinny’s shaped hole in your stomach.
+Here are the nine best spots to fill the Jon & Vinny’s shaped hole in your stomach.

 Cosa Buona is run by the same crew who owns Alimento, one of LA’s best Italian restaurants.
 But unlike the special-occasion-worthy Silver Lake spot, Cosa Buona is simply a very good neighborhood pizza joint.
 There’s no pasta on the menu, but there are plenty of other things like meatballs, mozzarella sticks, and a semifreddo pie that will give you the strength you need to get through the week.